artefactory/redis-team-THM/blog/content/11_last_day.md

 # Other interesting things

-Forking the [sample repository](https://github.com/RedisVentures/redis-arXiv-search) was very easy and saved us from starting from scratch.
+Forking the [sample repository](https://github.com/RedisVentures/redis-arXiv-search) was easy and saved us from starting from scratch.
 We made a few MLOps-related improvements from the original project,

 - generated index and loaded data faster to make it production ready, `struct.pack`(https://github.com/artefactory/redis-team-THM/blob/main/scripts/load_data.py#L42) is a faster way to pack the [array of float of embeddings](https://stackoverflow.com/a/9941024/1360476) an is critical in the workflow, and using smaller embeddings
 - extracted code from notebooks to make the code modular and enable reusing code in a modern orchestration tool.
 - managed credentials and project settings using Pydantic [`BaseSettings`](https://github.com/artefactory/redis-team-THM/blob/main/backend/thm/config/settings.py)

-We didn't find time to look at these topics, but it will a great ideas to make the project move forward,
+We didn't find time to look at these topics, but it will a great idea to make the project move forward,

 - [`docarray` has a binding to Redis](https://docarray.jina.ai/advanced/document-store/redis/)
 - Publishing the CLI to PyPI
 - Evaluate other sources of data
-- Instant suggestion after a few keystrokes like in [this AlgoliaSearch demo](https://algoliacom-search-demo.netlify.app)
+- Instant suggestion after a few keystrokes, like in [this AlgoliaSearch demo](https://algoliacom-search-demo.netlify.app)
 - Using fuzzy matching techniques to improve quality of results
 - "I am feeling lucky" button like in Google
 - scheduling using Saturn Cloud Jobs

-If you want to contribute don't hesitate, changes and improvements are welcome!
+If you want to contribute, don't hesitate, changes and improvements are welcome!
 Feel free to fork and open a pull request into `main`.